sig-cm/sig-cm.github.io/_news/JCDL-CFP.md

 All Submissions will be reviewed by the organizing committee.

 **Organizing Committee**
-- Katrina Fenlon (kfenlon@umd.edu), University of Maryland
+- Katrina Fenlon (kfenlon@umd.edu) University of Maryland
-- Peter Organisciak (peter.organisciak@du.edu), Denver University
+- Peter Organisciak (peter.organisciak@du.edu) University of Denver
-- Andrea K. Thomer (athomer@umich.edu), University of Michigan
+- Andrea K. Thomer (athomer@umich.edu) University of Michigan
-- Nic Weber (nmweber@uw.edu), University of Washington
+- Nic Weber (nmweber@uw.edu) University of Washington